5uso/Player-Data-Storage/README.md

 If used on a world that's going to be distributed, run `function suso.player_data:package` to reset the pack.
 This will pause it until the next reload.

 Accessing the same player's data multiple times in a row is faster than when switching between players.
 When possible, this should be taken into account to optimize usage.
+For this reason, functions may be tagged under `#suso.player_data:player_tick` to be run each tick per player, grouping player data operations.

 ## Example